top of page

 Application: Massive forces were at work in the creation of Pikes Peak.

 In this L.I.F.E.
 Lesson, Dr. Bob visits Pikes Peak and views the massive uplift that created it, and created the Ute Pass.
+For additional lessons and support material, visit the A Flood of Hope site.

 Supplemental Information